tankmitesh/llm_rag_method/README.md

 ## Introduction

 This project aims to create a generative AI-based application utilizing the Gemini AI API.
-It facilitates summarization of context, question answering, and code analysis.
+It facilitates summarization of context, question answering of given list of docuemnts.

 ## Getting Started